 Assistant Vice Chancellor

 Originally from Newton, NJ, Suzanne received her Bachelor of Science degree in Natural Sciences/Biology with a concentration in Education from Muhlenberg College in Allentown, PA.
-She went on to receive her Master’s from Teachers College, Columbia University in Student Personnel Administration.
-After 9 years as a practitioner working at University of New Hampshire, Dickinson College and UCLA, Suzanne returned back to academia.
-In 2001, she earned her Doctorate in Educational Leadership from UCLA.
+She went on to receive her Masters degree from Teachers College, Columbia University in Student Personnel Administration.
+After 9 years as a practitioner working at University of New Hampshire, Dickinson College and UCLA, Suzanne returned back to academia and in 2001, she earned her Doctorate in Educational Leadership from UCLA.
 Suzanne started at UCLA in 1995 and hasn’t left!
 She feels very fortunate to have grown her career here at UCLA.
 Seppy is a Bruin, through and through!

-Suzanne also enjoys being in the classroom and has taught in the Fiat Lux, Honors and the Masters in Student Affairs (MSA) programs.
-She continues to teach Identity Development Theory for the MSA program and serves as a Faculty in Residence.
+Seppy also enjoys being in the classroom and has taught in the Fiat Lux, Honors and the Master of Education in Student Affairs (MSA) programs.
+She continues to teach the Student Affairs Administration course and serves as the Student Affairs Director of the MSA program.
+She also serves as a Faculty in Residence.

-Family is everything to Suzanne.
-She is blessed with her partner Robin, for over 25 years, and their beautiful children, Tesfanesh and Elsae.
-Suzanne enjoys sports (now watching more than playing!), card games, and family adventures.
+Seppy is blessed with her two beautiful children, Tesfanesh and Elsae who teach her meaningful lessons every day.
+She enjoys sports (now watching more than playing!), card games, family adventures and hanging with friends.